glambertation/networking-and-routing/README.md

 gm.txt the meeting every week

-if you wanna know the whole level ,check logging.txt, and it is record as time precedes.
+if you wanna know the whole level ,check logging.txt, and it is recorded as time precedes.